São Tomé and Príncipe–United States relations

 São Tomé and Príncipe – United States relations are bilateral relations between São Tomé and Príncipe and the United States.
-The U.S. Ambassador based at the embassy in Libreville, Gabon was accredited to Sao Tome on a non-resident basis until 2022, when that role was designated to the U.S. Ambassador based at the embassy in Luanda, Angola.
+Since 2022, the U.S. Ambassador to São Tomé has been based at the embassy in Luanda, Angola.
+Previously, this role was held on a non-resident basis by the U.S. Ambassador stationed at the embassy in Libreville, Gabon.
 The Ambassador and Embassy staff make regular visits to the islands.
 The US State Department has described relations with São Tomé and Príncipe as excellent.

-History of the relationship
+History

-São Tomé and Príncipe began developing foreign relations following her independence in 1975.
+São Tomé and Príncipe began developing foreign relations following its independence in 1975.
 The United States was among the first countries to accredit an ambassador to São Tomé and Príncipe.
 The first Sao Tomean Ambassador to the United States, resident in New York City, was accredited in 1985.
 In 1986, Sao Tomean President Manuel Pinto da Costa visited the United States and met with then-Vice President George H. W. Bush.
-The U.S. government also maintains a number of smaller assistance programs in Sao Tome, administered through non-governmental organizations or the Embassy in Luanda.

-In 1992, the US federal government broadcaster Voice of America and the government of São Tomé signed a long-term agreement for the establishment of a relay transmitter station in Sao Tome.
+In 1992, the US federal government broadcaster Voice of America and the government of São Tomé signed a long-term 30-year term agreement for the establishment of a relay transmitter station in São Tomé.
 Voice of America currently broadcasts to much of Africa from this facility.

-In 2001, President Fradique de Menezes accepted $100,000 from Environmental Remediation, an American oil company involved in offshore exploration, but stated that the money was a legitimate campaign contribution.
+In 2001, President Fradique de Menezes accepted $100,000 from the Environmental Remediation Holding Corporation (ERHC), an American oil company involved in offshore exploration, but stated that the money was a legitimate campaign contribution.
+In 1997, São Tomé and Príncipe and ERHC had signed an agreement for near-exclusive exploration rights in exchange for $5 million.

 In August 2002 the BBC reported that São Tomé and Príncipe had agreed to host a US naval base to protect its oil interests.

 The islands are in a strategic position in the Gulf of Guinea from which the US could monitor the movement of oil tankers and guard oil platforms.
 Later in 2002, General Carlton W. Fulford, Jr., deputy commander in chief of the United States European Command, visited Sao Tome for planning talks on security.

 On July 16, 2003 the government of the 140,000 person state was briefly deposed in an attempted military coup.
 The US State Department deplored the takeover and urged those involved to release the arrested government officials.
 The coup leaders handed back power a few days later when the president promised to restore democratic rule.